uiFramer/TWCARTY/src/_pages/main/index.md

 permalink: /index.html
 ---

-I am a software engineer with extensive experience in software development.
-I specialize in Python, JavaScript, and PHP.
+I'm a software engineer with extensive experience in software development.
+I specialize in Python, Javascript and PHP.

 ## Areas of Expertise
 #### Python
-I have developed projects in data analysis, machine learning, and web development.
+I have developed projects in data analysis, machine learning and web development.

-#### JavaScript
+#### Javascript
 I actively use it for frontend and backend development, with experience in React and Node.js.

 #### PHP